CSbyGB/pentips/OSINT/social-media.md

 ## LinkedIn

 - Check the contact info
 - Do reverse image search
 - Check recommendations received and given
 - If we find people we can use it to make email address using a pattern we might have previously found
+- Check the about section of a profile
+- Check the career as well

 ## TikTok